-Listed below are the CEO and five individuals collectively referred to as the Senior Officers of Northwest FCS at December 31, 2021.
-All of the Senior Officers reported to the CEO and were on the Management Executive Committee (MEC).
-Below is information on the experience of the Northwest FCS Senior Officers, as well as any business interest for which they serve on the board of directors or act as a senior officer and the primary business in which it is engaged.
+Listed below are the CEO and five individuals collectively referred to as the Senior Officers of Northwest FCS at December 31, 2022.
+All of the Senior Officers reported to the CEO and were on the Management Executive Committee (MEC) through December 31, 2022.
+Below is information on the experience of the Northwest FCS Senior Officers through December 31, 2022, as well as any business interest for which they serve on the board of directors or act as a senior officer and the primary business in which it is engaged.
+Where applicable, additional information for each senior officer is provided based on their roles for AgWest effective January 1, 2023.